Type 16 maneuver combat vehicle: History

 For FY2016, the MOD has requested funding for 36 examples of the MCV, to enter service with elements of the 8th Division at Kumamoto, and the 14th Brigade at Zentsūji.
-Both formations are currently planned for conversion to rapid reaction forces (though these plans, as with the original plans for the MCV [see History], are presently (mid-2015) under review and subject to possible major revision).
+Both formations are currently planned for conversion to rapid reaction forces (though these plans, as with the original plans for the MCV, were as of mid-2015 under review and subject to possible major revision.
 The intention is for the MCV to act as both as a rapid reaction asset against conventional incursions on the outer islands and as a counter-insurgency vehicle against asymmetrical attacks in urban areas of Japan by enemy special forces, intelligence operatives, or their proxies.

 The MCV was part of a new armored vehicle strategy that prioritized light air-transportable firepower.
 Originally the number of main battle tanks was to be reduced from 760 to 390, with most remaining tanks to be concentrated on the main Japanese islands of Hokkaido and Kyushu.
 Some 200–300 MCVs were to be procured and these would be airlifted to islands when and where they were needed.
 The idea was that the smaller, lighter, and faster MCV could be redeployed quicker than tanks to better defend the outlying islands.
 This represented a shift in Japanese armored vehicle structure from one designed to repel a Soviet invasion from the north to a more mobile force aimed at possibly defending against a Chinese invasion of the southern island chain.

-The MCV was intended to help re-equip existing divisions and brigades reorganised into mobile (rapid reaction) divisions/brigades, as well as equip new dedicated rapid reaction regiments alongside (eventually) the Light-weight Combat Vehicle System (LCV) which was also designed with defense of the outer islands in mind.
+The MCV was intended to help re-equip existing divisions and brigades reorganised into mobile (rapid reaction) divisions/brigades, as well as equip new dedicated rapid reaction regiments alongside (eventually) the light-weight combat vehicle (LCV) which was also designed with defense of the outer islands in mind.

-On March 15, 2023, ATLA announced that 250 MCVs will be brought to JGSDF service.
+On March 15, 2023, ATLA announced that 250 MCVs will be brought into JGSDF service.